Wondering what it looks like right now inside the most visited national park? Here are four live views from the Great Smoky Mountains National Park.

 Newfound Gap

-Newfound Gap’s webcam is the best one to look for snow, as it’s the highest elevation National Park Service webcam operational year-round.
+Newfound Gap's webcam is one of the best views, and one of the best ones to look for snow, as it's the highest elevation National Park Service webcam that you can drive to year-round.

-Clingmans Dome is the highest point in the National Park and one of the best scenic drives.
-However, the road to Clingsman Dome is also closed during the winter.
+It's also frequently in the clouds, so you may not be able to see anything.
+But you'll find some beautiful sunrise views from it.
+Kuwohi (Clingmans Dome) is the highest point in the National Park and one of the best scenic hikes.
+The road to Clingmans Dome is closed during winter.

 Look Rock